How to improve employee training

 Employee training is one of the biggest investments organisations make.
 It's also one of the most scrutinised.

 If you want to improve employee training, you need more than updated content.
-You need:
+You need a clear strategy, the right systems, and a learning experience that fits real working life.

 - Audit “digital friction” instead of content